Topic: Wolseley Barracks

 The Old Stores Building.

 Located behind McMahen Park and now serving a variety of uses as office space, the old Military Stores building can be seen on the 1922 aerial photo.
-This solid structure is a testament to its quality of construction and once marked the south-east corner of the base property.
+This solid structure is a testament to its quality of construction and once marked the south-west corner of the base property.

 Behind the Stores building is a garage.
 Once the home of 1RCR's Transport Platoon and the company Transport Sections, it is now a municipal facility operated by the City of London.
 Much of the parking area once used to store the vehicles of the Battalion is now a skate board park.